 The build quality of the smoker can also be a major determinant in the usage of propane.

-The propane smokers come in various designs on the basis of their specific functions.
+Propane smokers come in various designs based on their specific functions.

 These designs also differ in the build quality and insulation.

-Insulation and build quality are also important factors affecting the propane usage in a smoker.
+Insulation and build quality are also important factors affecting propane usage in a smoker.

 If a propane smoker is insulated and made up of good materials, then it will work efficiently, and the propane tank connected to such a smoker will last longer.